 Designing two rooms at the same time can be really expensive.
 I know first hand I don’t always get it right the first or second time either so I don’t like to break the bank, in the first shopping round.
 I like to shop on ebay for furniture that is used or discounted new from factories.
 Many will say pickup only but will allow you to arrange your own courier for large items and they will still sell to you.
 I have my eye on a few cabin beds if I decide to go that route.
 I also like to sell on ebay all their old bedroom decor and furniture to help fund the new items.
 Using Shiply you can transport anything from furniture, boxes to cars and pets even for all your courier needs from buying to selling.
 I keep this in mind when I am shopping on ebay for furniture especially.
 Don’t let the pick up only sign steer you away.
 Contact the seller and ask if you can arrange your own courier would they accept your bid or offer.
 It’s worth it to save a few hundred and use that savings elsewhere.
 Kids are hard on furniture, why buy brand new?
 My desk is going to get so much work done on top of it there is no need for new there either.

 I think when I make the final decisions on the design of both rooms, I will make sure to splash on a few little bits and save money on the bigger furniture pieces.
 You never know when I will want to redecorate them in the future.

 Where do you go for design inspiration for your home?
-What do you think of my design ideas for our loft conversion here?
+You can check out www.houseup.co.uk for loft conversions or house extensions for services and designs.
+What do you think of my design ideas for our loft conversion?
 I would love to know your thoughts, ideas and opinion on what I have chosen here for both rooms below, leave a comment.

 Check out my pinterest boards to see more of my design ideas for this space.
 Let me know what you think?